3 Things you need to know when Drying out Water Damage

 2) Make Sure You Investigate All of the Damage

 The challenging thing about recovering from water damage from something like a broken pipe or rainwater incursion is that you can typically only see a small part of the actual damage.
-The majority of the moisture is often hidden in walls, and it’s critical to identify and dry all of the affected areas to prevent mold.
+The majority of the moisture is often hidden in walls, and it’s critical to identify and dry all of the affected areas to prevent mould.

 The methods for dealing with damage to walls depend on the type of materials and also what’s behind those materials.
 Drywall can often be salvaged when you respond quickly to damage.
 You can purchase moisture meters that allow you to assess structural integrity.
 If the integrity checks out then your drying approach will depend on wall contents.
 If the wall has insulation, you will need to use flood cuts.
 If there is no insulation, then usually the best method is to create weep holes.
 And if you’re dealing with a firewall, you’ll want to use staggered cuts.